Permissionless-Software-Foundation/bch-api/README.md

 This is a fork and alternative implementation of the [rest.bitcoin.com](https://github.com/Bitcoin-com/rest.bitcoin.com) repository.
+The function of this code is to create a REST API server to provide a common interface for working with a BCH full node and various indexers.
 This repository is intended to be used for my own personal use, but it's licensed under the MIT license like the original rest repo was, so people are free to use it and modify it as they see fit.